hexaxsoftwares/houx.js/README.md

 You can return an instance of ***Pixel.Template*** with a Parameter of javascript multline string literal, if you prefer the native way of building your ui.

-The ***Template*** function is a pixel built in utility function used in parsing the DomStrings to the Build method, you can optional return the Template instance directly without returning a render function.
+The ***Template*** function is a pixel built in utility function used in parsing the DomStrings html markup to the Build method, you can optional return the Template instance directly without returning a render function.

 In the previous example, we've crafted a simple widget that conveys a greeting message.
 The `model` function establishes the widget's initial data store, and the `build` function defines the UI structure using the `Pixel.Template ` function.